joshfrench/om-wiki-fork/Tutorial.md

               (:classes professor))))))))
 ```

-Hopefully you can now attempt a guess at what this code is doing.
+Hopefully you can now attempt a guess at what this code is
+doing.
+Rather than explain `om.core/join` directly I recommend reading
+the documentation.
+Don't worry that the docstring currently says it's
+experimental - some similar functionality like it will exist, but it
+will likely be more flexible.

 Finally let's fix up `registry-view`: